SAP-samples/xsc-cap-migration/supportedFeatures.md

   such as `hdbtable`, `hdbcalculationviews`, `hdbview`, and `hdbfunctions` are not directly read by CDS.
 Make the Object Known to CDS, proxy files are created with certain limitations.
   _For more information, refer to the [SAP CAP Documentation](https://help.sap.com/docs/HANA_Cloud)._

+**HANA Native Artifact Conversion: .hdbdd to CAP CDS**

+The migration assistant converts HANA native artifact `.hdbdd` files into SAP CAP CDS format.
+During this process:

+- The tool parses the `.hdbdd` file and rewrites the content into CAP CDS syntax.
+- HANA Cloud and CAP-supported datatypes are mapped accordingly
+- Unsupported or deprecated datatypes are either omitted or replaced with the closest CAP equivalent.
+- Entity definitions, associations, and annotations are translated to CAP CDS constructs.
+- The resulting CDS files are compatible with SAP HANA Cloud and CAP data models.

+This ensures seamless migration of your HANA data definitions into the CAP environment, preserving structure and datatype compatibility.

 **Proxy entities** for calculation views are created in their respective folders under the `CDS folder`.
   For `hdbtables`, `hdbviews`, and `hdbfunctions`, proxies are created in the CDS folder with the prefix `Proxy_` followed by the object type and the extension `.cds`.